sueszli/fast-snek/README.md

 ## multiprocessing

-when using the `multiprocessing` library in python, we can call multiple system processes that each come with their own seperate python interpreter, GIL and memeory space.
+when using the `multiprocessing` library in python, we can call multiple system processes that each come with their own seperate python interpreter, GIL and memory space.

 this is very simple, straightforward and the intended way to write parallel code in the latest python version. but it comes with all the pros and cons of using a processes for parallel programming: